Knowing how to value your business is a crucial piece of running the company. Learn how to you find an accurate value for your business.

-Whether you're looking into buying a business, considering selling your business, or looking to describe the value of your business to venture capitalists, knowing how to accurate value your business is a crucial piece of running the company.
+Whether you're looking into buying a business, considering selling your business or looking to describe the value of your business to venture capitalists, knowing how to accurately value your business is a crucial piece of running the company.

-But untangling the various tangible and intangible pieces of your business and knowing how to accurate compute their value is complicated.
+But untangling the various tangible and intangible pieces of your business and knowing how to accurately compute their value is complicated.
+Business valuation involves using a set of measuring tools to determine the worth of a business.
+Business valuation isn't always calculated by returns.

 The Income Approach